Mexican street food

 Other taco varieties include tacos de guisado, or tacos de cazuela, which are filled with meat or vegetables in a sauce.
 Fritangas are tacos with fried meat such as sausage.

 Carnitas is pork cooked in lard flavored with orange rind.
 It was originally a specialty of Michoacán and Jalisco, but now can be found in most of the center of the country and in other parts of the country as well.

-Fish tacos are a speciality of Baja California and the Pacific coast.
-They have also become very popular in parts of the United States.
+Fish tacos are a specialty of Baja California and the Pacific Coast.

 Some travel guides rank tamales as among the best street food in the world.